Igmat/baset/docs/Is_TDD_wrong.md

 # Is TDD wrong?

 > **DISCLAIMER:** your attention was captured by clickbait.
-Obviously, TDD isn’t wrong, but… There is always some ‘but’.
+Obviously, TDD isn’t wrong, but… There is always some _but_.

 ## Table of Contents
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->